AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     - `_maxContextTokens` controls how much text from our context window is passed as part of the prompt.
 Notice the foreach loop lower down in this function that uses this variable to limit the number of prior messages added from our context window.
     - `max_tokens` in the `PromptExecutionSettings` limits the number of tokens the model uses to generate a response.

-    The model we are using can consume a max of 4096 tokens per request- our 3 settings help us ensure we are within the limits of our model for token consumption on each request.
+    The model we are using can consume a max of 4096 tokens per request.
+Our 3 settings help us ensure we are within the token consumption limits of our model on each request.

 1. Below `ragData`, locate the **skChatHistory** variable.
 Then add the second line below to set the new system message.
 This is where the vector search results are sent to the LLM and appended as part of the system prompt that we defined with the placeholder for additional information.